ProgramCrafter/salsa-iwj-otter/README.md

 Otter does not currently have even a built-in text chat facility.
 It does have a way to share a URL for a voice chat.

-Right now Otter is in a beta state.
-There are significant as-yet-unimplemented improvements that would make it work better for more people and more games.
-I don't currently promise savefile compatibility, or upgradeability, from one Otter version to the next.
-And there are still bugs.

 Free software, and user freedom
 -------------------------------